emostov/draft-detection/ReadMe.md

 by which rider, and for how long.
 This method of policing can check any athlete who records and uploads their race.

-Run main.py in Python3 to get the drafting results from two gpx files.
+To get the drafting results from two gpx files
+Python3 Main.py

 Running this program will give drafting information represented as the amounts of time that drafting rules were violated and by which rider.